Kubernetes Discovery and Privilege Levels

 Privilege Levels

-When a Kubernetes resource is added to StrongDM, users of that resource have exactly the privileges afforded to the shared (leased) credential used to add the resource.
-If Identity Aliases are used, they are seen within the cluster as that Identity Alias instead, and they are given privileges accordingly.
+When a Kubernetes resource is added to StrongDM, users of that resource have exactly the privileges afforded to the (shared) leased credential used to add the resource.
+When Identity Aliases are used, users are seen within the cluster as that Identity Alias instead, and they are given privileges accordingly.
 However, this arrangement would typically require multiple resources to be added to StrongDM if you wish to provide users with multiple options of privileges to request.

-Privilege levels make this process much more practical.
-During discovery, clusters are scanned for Kubernetes groups and those groups are presented in a privilege level list when creating roles, access workflows, access requests, and policies.
-The administrator chooses what privilege levels should be added to a role or be available upon request.
-The user is then able to access the cluster with the privileges their Identity Alias would normally afford them, plus any extra access that granted privilege levels provide.
+Privilege levels, when used alongside Identity Aliases, offer a more practical solution.
+During discovery, clusters are scanned for Kubernetes groups and those groups are selectable when creating roles, access workflows, access requests, and policies.
+The administrator chooses the privilege levels to be granted to a role or be made available upon request.
+The user is then able to access the cluster with the permissions their Identity Alias would normally afford them, plus any extra access that granted privilege levels provide.

 Access workflows